DigitalVortexLLC/racker/docs/index.md

 - Check the [Installation Guide](installation.md) for setup instructions
 - Read the [Usage Guide](usage.md) for detailed workflow information
 - Review the [API Documentation](api.md) for programmatic access
+- Explore the [API Workflow Guide](api-workflow.md) for complete API usage examples
 - Explore [Configuration Options](configuration.md) to customize your setup

 ## License

-RackSum is licensed under the ISC License.
+Racker is licensed under the ISC License.